How to Find the Best Solar Installer In Australia Transcript

 Secondly, all solar and storage products have long long warranties and they’re only as good as the company you’re buying them from.
 Whilst a company having been around 10 years or more doesn’t mean they’ll be around for another 10 years.
 It’s at least a much safer bet, the one that started up in the last year or so.
 And will jump onto the next, get rich quick opportunity.

-Thirdly, there are lots and lots of mistakes that need to be made with solar before you can claim to be good at it.
+Thirdly, there are lots and lots of mistakes that you need to make with solar before you can claim to be good at it.
 Let alone the best.
 Trust me, we’ve made them all.
 One of the many hundreds of important lessons we’ve learned over the years is just what we need to do and how much it costs to support the systems we sell over a long period of time.

 Most, if not all, new solar companies believe they install a system and that’s the last they have to do with a customer.
 It’s only a few years later, they work out the real cost of this and often sadly, that they can’t afford it.
 And that’s the last we and their customers here from them.